Image credit: Tourism & Events Queensland

 The 2019 Biennial Oral History Australia Conference takes place in our 40th anniversary year.
 Oral History Queensland and Oral History Australia are presenting the conference, in partnership with State Library Queensland.

 We are currently accepting proposals for the 2019 conference.
-The closing date is 1 March 2019.
+The closing date has been extended to 8 March 2019.

 Find out more about the Call for Presentations and how to submit a proposal.
 Go to the Call for Presentations page.